Frequently Asked Questions

 • The Bridge Authority has not yet made that decision.
 The Authority is committed to ensuring the tolls stay as low as possible, and will set the new tolls based on the finances of the project when the bridge opens.
 The Authority will establish tolling policies for the bridge to ensure that revenue keeps up with maintenance and operations costs, as well as inflation, while also ensuring repayment of any debt.
 It is likely tolls on the bridge will need to increase from current rates.

 • We don’t know yet.
 It depends on the amount of grant money the project receives from the federal and state governments.
 If the project receives more grant money, it can take out a smaller loan to cover remaining costs.
-Because the project will need to repay this loan with toll revenue, more grant money now means lower future tolls, and less grant funding means higher tolls on the new bridge.

 Even if the project were to receive more grants than expected, and therefore didn’t need to take out a loan at all, tolls would still be necessary on the new bridge to cover ongoing operations and maintenance.